I support Dying with Dignity

 Make a DONATion

 DWDWA depends a great deal on donations and bequests, which it can legally accept.
 These gifts help finance costs and enable us to continue our important work.
-Unfortunately donations are not tax deductible.
+DWDWA has recently achieved Deductible Gift Recipient status, so all donations are now tax deductible.

 To donate you can:

-- Do a bank deposit or electronic funds transfer to - DWDWA - BSB: 306-061, Account no: 4198239.
+- Do a bank deposit or electronic funds transfer to - DWDWA - BSB: 306-188, Account no: 0258370.
 Please include your name when depositing.
-Please contact us if your require a receipt.
+Please contact us if you require a receipt.

 - Mail a cheque payable to: DWDWA, PO Box 7243, Cloisters Square, Perth, WA 6850